Oct 20, 2025 Chinenye Ozowara

 What is stakeholder management?

-The definition of stakeholder management is the structured process of identifying, prioritizing, analyzing, and engaging the individuals, groups, or organizations that can affect or are affected by your project, product, or operations.
-It involves understanding stakeholder needs and expectations, planning how and when to communicate, coordinating interactions, and monitoring relationships over time so you can meet outcomes, comply with requirements, and achieve strategic benefits.
+Stakeholder management is the structured process of identifying, analyzing, prioritizing, and engaging individuals or groups who can affect or are affected by a project to build support, reduce risk, and achieve project goals.
+It involves understanding stakeholder needs and expectations, planning when and how to communicate, coordinating interactions, and monitoring relationships over time to meet outcomes, comply with requirements, and achieve strategic benefits.

 Why stakeholder management?